markhigham/cv/README.md

 Visitor web site tracking is managed by a native javascript.

-Led the design, build and release of the Ruler Analytics 'martec' platform.
+I led the design, build and release of the Ruler Analytics platform.
 A distributed system composed of multiple micro-services written in Python running via Celery over a RabbitMQ backbone which operates at 000's EPS.

 Built integrations with key platforms (Salesforce, Microsoft Dynamics, Intercom)